-Applies to: Microsoft® Excel® 2007, 2010, 2013 and 2016 (Windows)
+Applies to: Microsoft® Excel® 2010, 2013, 2016, 2019, 2021 and 365 (Windows)

 As a result, many data tools such as sorting, filtering and pivot tables can't be used efficiently until the blank cells have been filled with data.

-It's tedious to manually enter the missing values but you can fill in the data quickly using Go to Special and Paste Special.
+It's tedious to manually enter the missing values but you can fill in the data quickly using Go To Special and Paste Special.

-Below is the Go to Special dialog box:
+Below is the Go To Special dialog box:

 Below is the Paste Special dialog box:

-- In the Paste Special dialog box, select Values and click on OK.
+- In the Paste Special dialog box, select Values and click OK.
 The values will be pasted in the cells that were previously blank.

 You will now be able to sort, filter and create pivot tables with the list.

 Did you find this article helpful?
-If you would like to receive new articles, join our email list.
+If you would like to receive new articles, JOIN our email list.

-Our instructor-led classroom training courses are delivered at our downtown Toronto location at 1 Yonge Street, Suite 1801 (Toronto Star Building), Toronto, Ontario, Canada (some courses may also be delivered at an alternate downtown Toronto location).
-Contact us if you'd like to arrange custom training at your office on a date that's convenient for you.
+Our instructor-led courses are delivered in virtual classroom format or at our downtown Toronto location at 18 King Street East, Suite 1400, Toronto, Ontario, Canada (some in-person classroom courses may also be delivered at an alternate downtown Toronto location).
+Contact us at email@example.com if you'd like to arrange custom instructor-led virtual classroom or onsite training on a date that's convenient for you.